jeorgedonato/spent-smart/README.md

 ## Project Description

 Initially, users will be prompted to sign-up or log-in to the application.
-Spent Smart allows users to input their income upon a selection of time ranges (daily, weekly, monthly, annually) and will be presented with categories (e.g. food, transportation, utilities, etc.) for which they can also create separate entries within.
-The goal is to be net positive after accounting for all of the users' expenses.
-Additional features will include a calendar feature, milestone statistics (e.g. breakdown of average spending), investment/savings advice according to your budget, and more.
+Spent Smart allows users to input their monthly income and expense breakdown (along with their associated category options, such as paycheck, food, transportation, etc.).
+The goal is to be net positive after accounting for all of the users' expenses, which will result in a savings amount.
+Graphs of the users' data can be found under the Reports section.

+Pages of this application include:

+  * Log-in Page
+  * Sign-up Page
+  * E-mail Confirmation Page
+  * Member Dashboard
+  * View/Add Expenses
+  * View/Add Income
+  * Graph Reports

 ## User Story